zahlenhelfer/ngStarter/README.md

 This repo is based on [http://joshdmiller.github.io/ng-boilerplate/#/home]() which sadly hasn't be updated for a long time and is barely usable at the moment.

-In addition this contains information on how to start an angular project including our suggested machine setup [suggested machine setup ](Instructions/README.md)
+In addition this contains information on how to start an angular project including our [suggested machine setup ](Instructions/README.md)

 ## Getting started